Winter care for your dog’s paws and skin

-There’s no denying winters in Canada can be harsh, for both dogs and humans.
-For dogs, exposure to the cold air and snow can cause dry itchy skin, cracked paws or discomfort during dog walks.
-Extra care also needs to be taken to ensure paws are kept clean from ice-melting chemicals, which can be harmful if left on the skin or ingested.
+here is no denying that winters in Canada can be harsh for both you and your furry friends.
+For dogs, exposure to the cold air and snow can cause dry, itchy skin, cracked paws or discomfort during dog walks.
+Extra care should be taken to ensure paws are kept clean from ice-melting chemicals, which can be harmful if left on the skin or ingested.

-Luckily there are a few products and steps you can take to provide care and relief for your pup’s irritated paws and skin this winter.
+Luckily there are a few products, as well as steps you can take to provide care and relief for your pup’s irritated paws and skin this winter.

-Grooming is an important part of keeping your pet’s paws healthy this winter.
 If your dog has long hair, trim the hair between the paw pads and around the paws.
-This serves several functions: it minimizes painful ice balls from forming on your dog’s paws; it reduces the amount of road salt and de-icing chemicals that are picked up; and it makes it easier for you to clean and apply moisturizing balm to your dog’s paws after your walks.
+This will help prevent painful ice balls from forming on your dog’s paws, reduce the amount of road salt and de-icing chemicals that are picked up, and make it easier for you to clean and apply moisturizing balm to your dog’s paws after your walks.

 Don’t forget to keep your dog’s nails trimmed all year round, including the winter.
 Long nails tend to splay your dog’s paws while walking, making it easier for irritants to get between paw pads.